ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter2/section2-1.md

   - Click 'Enable Now' for: Monitor your estimated charges.
 Enable Now to begin setting billing alerts that automatically e-mail you when charges reach a threshold you define.

 4) On the next page, hit Receive Billing Alerts and then hit save preferences.
 Note that this feature cannot be disabled once it has been enabled.

+5) Go back to the console -> Services -> Management Tools -> Cloud watch

+6) Go to Alarms -> Billing and hit create alarms.

+7) Create a billing alarm and verify the email address.
+If the estimated charge exceeds the limit you set, you should receive an email.

+Summary: This can come up in the exam, important to know how to configure it.

+###